Last updated January, 2017.

-We received another question from a participant in our challenge.
-We felt it worthy of a blog post - it may be shorter than usual, but hopefully you will find it insightful!
+We received another question from a participant in our challenge, and felt it worthy of a post.
+It may be shorter than usual but, hopefully, you'll find it insightful!

 "I am told I have a 'short fuse' and I'm quick to jump to conclusions.
 I understand being aware of your thoughts, but I'm not sure I understand how being aware of my thoughts really does anything for me when it comes to this problem and my daily life.
 Does it, and if so can you explain?"